bmdako/docker_demo/README.md

 26bf1a66f318        bmdako/docker_demo:latest   node src/app.js     13 seconds ago      Up 13 seconds       0.0.0.0:80->8000/tcp   prickly_carson
 ```

-Now visit (http:<server>/) to see if the app is running and responding.

 We're done.
 No more steps.
 But there's more to learn.

 ### Pulling new images